rawdaGastan/farmerbot/examples/define_node_example.md

     "dedicated": "<if node is dedicated, optional>",
-    "publicConfig": "<if node has public config, optional>", "publicIPsUsed": "<number of node used public ips, optional>", "wgPorts": "<list of node wireguard ports, optional>", "resources": {
+    "publicConfig": "<if node has public config, optional>", "publicIPsUsed": "<number of node used public ips, optional>", "hasActiveRentContract": "<if node has an active rent contract, optional>", "wgPorts": "<list of node wireguard ports, optional>", "resources": {
         "overProvisionCPU": "<how much node allow over provisioning the CPU , default is 1, range: [1;4], optional>",